Billie Eilish's Socially Distant Prom Proves Nothing Will Be Normal For The Class Of 2020

 Unfortunately, thanks to social distancing orders, school dances and proms everywhere have been deemed impossible.
-In an attempt to cheer up disappointed high school seniors, Billie Eilish and the Jonas Brothers played at the kind of surreal dance party that could only exist in 2020.
+In an attempt to cheer up disappointed school students, Billie Eilish and the Jonas Brothers played at the kind of surreal dance party that could only exist in 2020.

 As part of his coronavirus-inspired YouTube series, Some Good News, John Krasinski decided to play emcee and host a virtual prom over a livestream.
 Dressed in a tuxedo, Krasinski also implored viewers to pull out their prom ensembles.
 Chance the Rapper and Krasinski’s The Office co-star Rainn Wilson made brief appearances before Eilish and Finneas called in from quarantine.
 The duo performed “bad guy” from their couch, with back-up instrumentals playing from an iPhone.